p-wojt/ClientServerChat/README.md

 # ClientServerChat

+Implementation of one project from the "Programming in Python" course

-The application was created using the PyQT framework.
+Created by using the PyQT framework.

 <img src="https://raw.githubusercontent.com/p-wojt/ClientServerChat/master/menu.png"/>
 <img src="https://raw.githubusercontent.com/p-wojt/ClientServerChat/master/chat.png"/>